Cats in the United States

 Many different species of mammal can be classified as cats (felids) in the United States.
-These include domestic cat (both house cats and feral), of the species Felis catus; medium-sized wild cats from the genus Lynx; and big cats from the genera Puma and Panthera.
+These include domestic cats (both house cats and feral), of the species Felis catus; medium-sized wild cats from the genus Lynx; and big cats from the genera Puma and Panthera.
 Domestic cats vastly outnumber wild cats in the United States.

 Prehistoric cats

 At least 67 species of sabertoothed cats existed in North America between 42 million and 11 thousand years ago before going extinct.
 Their disappearance can be attributed to both the changing climate at the end of the Ice Age and the appearance of humans in the Americas.

 Some prehistoric animals referred to as "saber-toothed cats" were in fact marsupials and not cats at all, but called such because of their resemblance to true felines with large canine teeth.

 Big cats

 Two main species of big cat once inhabited the United States.
 One is the jaguar (Panthera onca), which is related to many species of big cat found on other continents.
 Though there are single jaguars now living within Arizona, the species has largely been extirpated from the United States (in the states of Texas, Colorado, New Mexico, and Louisiana) since the early 20th century; although it is found throughout most of South America, its territorial limit being lands further south than northern Argentina.

 The other North American 'big cat' is the cougar (Puma concolor), which is also known as the puma, mountain lion, catamount, panther, and many other names.
 Despite weighing 70 kg.
 (150 lbs) on average and being called a 'mountain lion,' the cougar is not a member of Panthera and is more closely related to the domesticated cat than it is to lions.

 Cougars can be found throughout the continental Americas.
 Though they may have been more evenly distributed in the United States and Canada (as far north as the southern Yukon border), their populations are currently highest in the western states and provinces respectively.
 However, western (and possibly southern) cougars are migrating and being encountered more frequently in ranges where the eastern cougar population was previously extirpated and declared extinct.
 This includes the US mid-west and east coast, and central and eastern Canadian provinces.
 Populations of cougars in Florida have always been continuous and well known.